gorenje/tankmeister/README.md

 [![Deploy To Heroku](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/gorenje/drivenow)

+Supported Locations
+---

+All cities for both DriveNow and Car2Go are supported.
+The exact city is determined by your location, so this will work even if you're in the middle of nowhere!

 DriveNow API
 ---

 Since there isn't an "official" API from DriveNow, this code will fail if

-a) DriveNow decides to block the requests coming from the backend server (which they already do for servers located in Amazon Europe).
+1. DriveNow decides to block the requests coming from the backend server (which they already do for servers located in Amazon Europe).
-b) DriveNow decides to change their API, i.e. make it more restrictive.
+2. DriveNow decides to change their API, i.e. make it more restrictive.

 So this might fail without warning.